 The tuition fee covers on-site and online learning sessions, mentoring, self-experience, and learning materials.
 Drinks and snacks are included during the week-long modules.
 You are required to take care of your own accommodation and meals.

-After successfully completing the two-year training you will be eligible for a certificate in augmented psychotherapy.
+After successfully completing the two-year training you will be eligible for a certificate in augmented psychotherapy (and thus be certified as psychedelic therapist or co-therapist).
 This certificate includes individual breathwork, ketamine-, and psychedelic-augmented psychotherapy.
 However, of course, this certificate will not be a permit for anything that is not legal under the jurisdiction where you work.
 While psychedelic integration therapy and breathwork will be possible means of treatment for most of our graduates, ketamine-assisted psychotherapy will most likely only be possible in cooperation with a medical doctor (e.g. an anesthesiologist).
 Having completed a two-year course including extensive knowledge of psychedelics will make you an interesting candidate for participating in clinical trials, but the practice of psychedelic-augmented psychotherapy outside of the controlled study context is still years in the future.
 We hope to equip you in the best possible way to be allowed to practice psychedelic-augmented psychotherapy one day, but we cannot make any promises as to when and how this might actually become available to our graduates.

 We see augmented psychotherapy as a new and promising approach to treating mental disorders.
 While it is unlikely to replace conventional treatment models in psychotherapy and psychiatry, it will be filling a niche and provide a new therapeutic option for patients that cannot find adequate support in the currently available treatment models.